 - 6.1 The following section summarises the assessment of the potential residual landscape and visual effects that the proposals may have upon the existing landscape & townscape character and visual receptors identified within the baseline appraisal. - 6.2 Visualisations of the proposed development from the identified viewpoints (See Figures 6.1 6.47) have been used to inform the assessment of the landscape and visual effects.
-The illustrative visualisations have been prepared in accordance with the methodology set out in Appendix 2 and should be viewed in conjunction with the submitted application drawings and Design and Access Statement. - 6.3 The landscape and visual effects have been assessed against the baseline study and the proposed development, taking into account the proposed mitigation measures described above, which are integral to the design and form part of the planning application.
+These have been updated to show the amended application, and include additional winter views that were submitted during the planning process.
+The illustrative visualisations have been prepared in accordance with the methodology set out in Appendix 2 and should be viewed in conjunction with the submitted application drawings and Design and Access Statement. - 6.3 Additional illustrative night time views were also prepared and submitted during the planning application process, and have been updated to show the amended scheme.
+These are illustrative, but were prepared using a consistent methodology that maintained constant exposure settings in camera and included baseline photography of similar buildings within Exeter city centre.
+Where appropriate we refer to these views in relation to their equivalent daytime viewpoints. - 6.4 The landscape and visual effects have been assessed against the baseline study and the proposed development, taking into account the proposed mitigation measures described above, which are integral to the design and form part of the planning application.
 Judgements regarding the estimated scale, magnitude and significance that any of the remaining residual effects are likely to have, are based upon the methodology outlined in Appendix 1.